An operational characterization of the notion of probability by algorithmic randomness and its applications: Ensemble

-\end{postulate} The second postulate of quantum mechanics is about measurements on quantum systems.
-This is the so-called \emph{Born rule}, i.e, \emph{the probability interpretation of the wave function}. \begin{postulate}[The Born rule] Quantum measurements are described by an \emph{observable}, $M$, a Hermitian matrix on the state space of the system being measured.
-The observable has a spectral decomposition
+The forth postulate of quantum mechanics is about \emph{measurements} on quantum systems. \begin{postulate}[Measurements] Quantum measurements are described by an \emph{observable}, $M$, a Hermitian matrix on the state space of the system being measured.
+The observable has a spectral decomposition,

-where $E_m$ is the projector onto the eigenspace of $M$ with eigenvalue $m$.
-The possible outcomes of the measurement correspond to the eigenvalues, $m$, of the observable.
-If the state of the quantum system is $\Psi$ immediately before the measurement then the \emph{probability} that result $m$ occurs is given by $(\Psi,E_m\Psi)$, where $(\cdot, \cdot)$ denotes the inner-product defined on the state space of the system \footnote{To be precise, Postulate~\ref{measurements} is just a part of the Born rule.
-The original Born rule includes a statement about the post-measurement state, i.e., the statement that immediately after the measurement where result $m$ has occurred, the state of the system is given by $E_m\Psi/\sqrt{(\Psi, E_m\Psi)}$. }.
+where $\Omega$ is the spectrum of $M$ and $E_m$ is the projector onto the eigenspace of $M$ with eigenvalue $m$ for every $m\in\Omega$. \begin{enumerate} \item The set of possible outcomes of the measurement is the spectrum $\Omega$ of $M$.
+If the state of the quantum system is $\Psi$ immediately before the measurement then the \emph{probability} that an outcome $m\in\Omega$ occurs is given by $(\Psi,E_m\Psi)$, where $(\cdot, \cdot)$ denotes the inner-product defined on the state space of the system. \item Given that outcome $m$ occurred, the state of the quantum system immediately after the measurement is